ervanz/qamistraltask/README.md

 - list of tools that we will be using
 - list of questions and things to discuss regarding the way the product works (list of things to discuss with Product Owners, Project Managers, Deliver Managers, etc.)

-In the test_cases file we will list test cases in which each of them will be:
+In the Test-Cases file we will list test cases in which each of them will be:
 - described thoroughly
 - separated by features
 - focused on positive and negative flows